CEG-TU-Delft/africarain-docs/docs/source/access.rst

 Contact
 -------

-Processed data are available directly from the THREDDS URL listed above.
-Data must be cited appropriately and used in accordance with licensing requirements (see `Licensing and citation <https://africarain.readthedocs.io/en/latest/citing.html>`_).
+Processed data will be available directly from the THREDDS URL listed above.
+Data must be cited appropriately and used in accordance with licensing requirements.
+See `Licensing and citation <https://africarain.readthedocs.io/en/latest/citing.html>`_.

 Raw data files (see `Production of raw data files <https://africarain.readthedocs.io/en/latest/provenance.html#production-of-raw-data-files>`_) are available upon request from Nick van de Giesen, n.c.vandegiesen@tudelft.nl.